ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

   calculations in programs that add, subtract, or otherwise derive new timestamps from the one provided.
-For example, `2020-01-01T00:00+01:00[Europe/Paris]` will let programs add six months to the timestamp while adjusting for Summer Time (Daylight Saving Time).
+For example, `2020-01-01T00:00+01:00[Europe/Paris]` will let programs add six months to the timestamp while adjusting for Summer Time (daylight saving time).
   But the same calculation applied to `2020-01-01T00:00+01:00[+01:00]` will produce an incorrect result that will be off by one hour in the timezone `Europe/Paris`.